 Released in 1982, the Vectrex remains one of the most distinctive home gaming systems ever created.
 With its built-in vector monitor, cartridge-based games, screen overlays, analog controller, and arcade-style presentation, the Vectrex delivered an experience unlike any other home console of its era.
-This page is a growing hub for Vectrex history, games, accessories, collecting, related videos, and retro gaming projects.
+This page is a central hub for Vectrex history, games, accessories, collecting, related videos, and retro gaming projects.

 The Vectrex brought glowing vector graphics home in a way no ordinary console could.